 Oregon Shakespeare Festival

-Bill Rauch, Artistic Director; Cynthia Rider, Executive Director
+Nataki Garrett, Artistic Director; David Schmitz, Executive Director

 Address: 15 S Pioneer St., PO Box 158, Ashland 97520

 The Oregon Shakespeare Festival is one of the largest nonprofit theaters in the country.
-Established in 1935, it has an annual attendance of almost 400,000.
-It annually presents more than 760 performances of up to eleven plays in repertory from March through October on its three stages.
+Established in 1935, it has an annual attendance of almost 400,000, presenting more than 760 performances of up to eleven plays in repertory from March through October on its three stages.
 The festival also offers backstage tours, classes, lectures, concerts and play readings.

 Oregon Symphony Association